kokerinks/tp/docs/UserGuide.md

 - **When using a PDF version of this document**, be careful when copying and pasting commands that span multiple lines, as space characters surrounding line-breaks may be omitted when copied over to the application.
 - **If there is a repeat parameter**, only last parameter will be taken
   - Example: `delitem i/chocolate croissant i/kaya waffle` will only delete kaya waffle from the catalogue.
+- **For commands that accept partial names**, the system matches the input to the member whose name most closely resembles the provided partial name.
+If the partial name could refer to multiple members, the system will select the first member listed.
+  - To minimize confusion and errors, it is strongly recommended to use unique, full names of members when issuing commands.
+This practice also helps prevent duplicating member entries with similar names.
+  - Example: If there are members named `Betsy Crowead` and `Betsy Croweas`, and you issue a command for `Betsy Crowe`, the system will apply the command to the first `Betsy Crowe` listed in the member directory.
 - Commands can only be in **English**
 </div>